• Skip to primary navigation

 Ingredient Notes...

 • Shortening - DO NOT substitute butter for the shortening.
 The shortening is what stops these cookies from spreading.
-You could substitute a very solid coconut oil however you may need to increase the flour a little and chill the dough for 20 minutes before rolling out.
+You could substitute a very solid coconut oil; however, you may need to increase the flour a little and chill the dough for 20 minutes before rolling it out.

 • No Ginger? - No, this recipe does not call for ground ginger.
 You really don't need it.

 • Icing - The icing used in this recipe is a simple icing.
-It does set up but it not royal icing.
-If you wanted to use a royal icing instead you may.
+It does set up, but it is not royal icing.
+If you wanted to use a royal icing instead, you may.
 You can get my Royal Icing recipe here!

 Ingredients to make gingerbread men.